 Why We Shouldn't Compare Transracial to Transgender Identity (with Robin Dembroff) (Boston Review, Nov.
 18th 2020).
 Unlike gender inequality, racial inequality primarily accumulates across generations.
 Transracial identification undermines collective reckoning with that injustice.

-The abstracts of a few of my papers are listed here.
+The abstracts of my papers are listed here.
 Please email me for the full drafts: firstname.lastname@example.org

-A paper about the constitutive social construction of properties.
+A paper about the nature and injustices of systemic marginalization.

 Systemic marginalization is an extremely dangerous form of oppression.
 In this paper, I give an account of one particular type of systemic marginalization, something I call system caging.
 Generally speaking, an individual is system caged by a given social system when, due to certain barriers, they are unable to participate in that system, and this leaves them without recourse.
 My account is strongly informed by four cases, each of which corresponds to one of four general forms of system caging.
 Roughly, system caging as (1) formal barriers to friendly systems, (2) informal barriers to friendly systems, (3) formal barriers to hostile systems, and (4) informal barriers to hostile systems.
 After sketching the contours of system caging, I argue that this form of oppression is not best understood in terms of either oppressive double-binds, or intersectional injustice.

 A paper about how properties are socially constructed.